ThatCoolCoder/tinyinstallj/README.md

 The generated executables are generally under 10MB in size.
 It can produce installers for Windows and Linux, and the Linux installers probably work on Mac.

 The `.jar` file is not embedded in the installer, the installer instead is only provided with the URL of a jar file to download and install.
+(This is true in the stable version, in the dev version this has been changed to include the `.jar` in the installer)

 When running an installer, it also creates a batch/shell script to uninstall the program.